iurisevero/AteliwareTechAssessment/README.md

 The solution can be acessed at the following url [Ateliware Assessment](https://ateliwareassessment.web.app/).
 It was developed using Unity version 2021.3.15f1 and deployed using Firebase.

-The application was developed to be used on a computer and may not work correctly on mobile devices.
+The application was developed to be used on a computer and don't work correctly on mobile devices.

 ### How to Use